Skip Menu

 MSU to honor alumni award winners at Homecoming

-Morehead State University's Office of Alumni Relations & Development and the MSU Alumni Association will honor the 2025 class of alumni award honorees during Homecoming 2025, Oct.
-16-28.
+Morehead State University's Office of Alumni Relations & Development and the MSU Alumni Association will honor the 2025 class of alumni award honorees and the Founders Award winner during Homecoming 2025, Oct.
+16-18.

 These individuals will be honored at the Homecoming Alumni Awards Ceremony at 7 p.m.
 Friday, Oct.
 17, at Luckey Ballrooms A & B on the third floor of the Adron Doran University Center.